soooooyoung/cs-study/WindowsInternals/Chapter1/WindowsAPI.md

 ## Windows API Flavors

 The Windows API originally consisted of C-style functions only.
 C was the natural choice because it was lowest common denominator at the time of the inception of Windows.
 Today, thousands of functions exist for developers to use, and such many functions resulted in lack of naming consistency and logical groupings.
-This resulted in some newer APIs using different API mechanism: the `Component Object Model(COM)`.
+Because of this, some newer APIs use different API mechanism known as the `Component Object Model(COM)`.

 ### Component Object Model (COM)